FidelusAleksander/ghcertified/content/questions/foundations/question-106.md

 ---
 archetype: "questions"
 title: "Question 106"
-question: "<What are the different levels of GitHub Administration hierarchy?
-(Choose 3)>"
+question: "What are the different levels of GitHub organizational hierarchy?
+(Choose three.)"
 draft: false
 ---